pondssszzz/final-project-Classmate/README.md

 # final-project-Classmate
-This is a senior project
+This is a senior project using MERN stack
-ReactJs / NodeJs